CHUCK-P/Traffic_Sign_Classifier/writeup_TSC_CHUCK-P.md

 * validation set accuracy of 94.7%
 * test set accuracy of 93.2%

+Q1: What was the first architecture that was tried and why was it chosen?
+A1: I tried the vanilla version of the LeNet model except changed the first convolution to have a three (3) channel input filter, originally.
+This may have been fine, but during my experimentation, I simply changed to grayscale (one (1) channel) and continued prototyping along that branch.
+Q2: What were some problems with the initial architecture?
+A2: I saw almost immediately that it was overfitting.
+The loss curves between the training and the validation curves were diverging.
+Q3: How was the architecture adjusted and why was it adjusted?
+A3: Initially, I started by changing the filter to single channel.
+Then I added in dropout after the first and second convolutions.
+This did not work - so then I tried later on after the fully conencted convolutions.
+That didn't work.
+I then tried again after convolution 1 and 2, but after the RELU.
+This seemed to work better.
+Q4: Which parameters were tuned?
+How were they adjusted and why?
+A4: I tried adjusting the learning rate and the batch size.
+Neither seemed to help.
+I then tried a large number of epochs to no avail.
+I ended up with all the same parameters values that were the default.
+The big mistake that I was making was setting the test and validation Evaluate function to have a keep_prob of .5.
+This eliminated some confusing results.
+Q5: What are some of the important design choices and why were they chosen?
+A5: Dropout seemed to be the most relevant.
+It quickly addressed the overfitting problem.
+Changing from 3 channels to 1 channel (grayscale), may have been important, but I haven't proven that.

 ### Test a Model on New Images

 Here are five German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6] ![alt text][image7] ![alt text][image8]

+DISCUSSION: These images exhibit varying brightness and contrast.
+Their backgrounds might not be as complicated as, say, a city scene - but they are not clear, either.
+The additional five traffic signs are also varied in angle.
+Most significantly, the 70kph sign is angled clockwise, slightly.
+This was the sign that was most difficult to classify.

 Here are the results of the prediction: